 Global Mission Leadership

 The concentration in Global Mission Leadership is culturally contextualized and is taught in sponsoring field locations outside the North American Division.
+Effective starting 2015, the Global Mission Leadership concentration is no longer available.

 The mission statement of the Seminary reads: